 OnPage SEO is the perfect place to start and enhance your sites rankings.
 It’s low cost, with a lasting impact.
 Our experts review your site then modify the content and tags so your site looks as good to Google (search engines) as it does to visitors.
+Learn More

 Local Business Listings

 If you are a local business, local listings help you get found based on your location.
 With Local Business Listing Services, your information is readily available to potential customers withn your area.
+Learn More

 News

-BY Jonathan Shank
+BY Bruce and Jonathan

 Google has always championed high-quality content as the cornerstone of its ranking algorithm.
 For author websites, this emphasis takes on a literary dimension.
 The search engine prioritizes content that resonates with readers’ intents and inquiries.
 Comprehensive book descriptions that delve into themes, characters, and narratives are invaluable.
 However, it's not just about your books.
 Engaging blog posts that offer readers insights into your writing process, discussions on genre trends, or deeper dives into the subjects you write about can elevate your site's relevancy.
 Authentic author biographies and personal reflections can foster trust and connection, signaling to Google that your content is both authoritative and unique.
 Regular updates are crucial.
 Consistently releasing fresh articles or updates about your writing journey indicates to Google that your site is an active resource for literary enthusiasts.
 In essence, to rank favorably, authors should craft their website content as meticulously as they would their published works, ensuring it serves both their readership and Google's discerning algorithms.